-The CS5522/24/28 include a gate which can be connected with an external crystal to provide the master clock for the chip.
+The CS5521/23 include a gate which can be connected with an external crystal to provide the master clock for the chip.
 The chips are designed to operate using a low-cost 32.768 kHz "tuning fork" type crystal.
 One lead of the crystal should be connected to XIN and the other to XOUT.
 Lead lengths should be minimized to reduce stray capacitance.

-The converters will operate with an external (CMOS compatible) clock with frequencies up to 100kHz the crystal.
-Figure 17 details the converter's performance at increased clock rates.
+Note that the converters will operate with an external (CMOS compatible) clock with frequencies up to 100KHz.